Fisher Island Closing Tops Weekly Condo Sales in Miami-Dade

-Condo sales rose, yet dollar volume fell slightly last week in Miami-Dade County.
+Condo dollar volume declined during Christmas week in Miami-Dade County, but the number of condos sold rose.

-The top sale was a $7 million closing at Oceanside Fisher Island at 7822 Fisher Island Drive in Miami Beach.
-Unit 7822 traded for more than $1,500 per square foot.
-Jill Eber represented both buyer and seller.
+The top sale was a $15.9 million closing at Palazzo Del Mare at 7192 Fisher Island Drive on Fisher Island in Miami Beach.
+Unit 7192 traded for more than $2,263 per square foot.
+Dora Puig represented the buyer, and Elena Bluntzer represented the seller.

-The second most expensive sale occurred at Porsche Design Tower in Sunny Isles Beach.
-Unit 1601 at 18555 Collins Avenue traded for $5.8 million, or just over $1,800 per square foot.
-Scott Shuffield represented the buyer, and Melissa Barragan represented the seller.
+The second most expensive sale occurred at Ocean House in Miami Beach.
+Unit U-0401 at 125 Ocean Drive traded for $12 million, or just over $2,900 per square foot.
+Christopher Jude represented the buyer, and Pedro Velasco represented the seller.

 Most expensive